9 Retail Venture Capital Firms To Know

 Image of Miroma Ventures - Top VCs in Retail

 Miroma Ventures is the Los Angeles-based investment arm of The Miroma Group.
-The firm primarily invests in growth-stage consumer brands and media platforms.
+They focus on backing growth-stage consumer brands and media platforms.

 • Founded: 2010